Khua0419/music-multitask-genre-emotion/README.md

 ### Goal
 Build one model that predicts **music genre** (multi-class) and **music emotion** (categorical or arousal–valence) from audio.
 We will compare **single-task vs multi-task** training and evaluate **feature/model late fusion**.
+**Research Question**: Can multi-task learning with late fusion improve both genre classification and emotion recognition compared to single-task baselines?

 ### Why It Matters
 Genre and emotion are correlated yet distinct descriptors.